exakat/exakat/docs/Rules.rst

 ###############################

-`'empty() <http://www.php.net/empty>`_ accept expressions since PHP 5.5.
+`empty() <http://www.php.net/empty>`_ accept expressions since PHP 5.5.
 There is no need to store the expression in a variable before testing, unless it is reused later.

 .. code-block:: php